 As you know, we love talking to young millionaires about how they did it, and what we can learn from it.
 Everyone has a different path to success, and the unique insight they all bring can be enlightening to the rest of us.

-The apps come as a 4-app series covering business ideas, business planning, marketing and fundraising.
-They are available on iOS, Android, Kindle and the NOOK.
+The apps come as a four-app series covering business ideas, business planning, marketing, and fundraising.
+They are available on iOS, Android, Kindle, and the NOOK.

 How did you make your first million?

 Alex: During the .com boom in the late 90s, I was able to make money that I invested in real estate and the stock market.
 Plus, I have worked as a software engineer for a number of years, been a part of a $300 million exit at one company, and now have my own business.

 All the investment, income from work, and my own ventures added up to a substantial sum over time.
 So it wasn't one sudden event.
 It was a combination of things over time.

 Alex: I learned to be very watchful for hype, and to be very cautious about being blindly part of trends.
 I also learned the values of diversification and risk avoidance.

 What enticed you to start investing in real estate?

 Alex: At the time, the housing market was booming and there was a lot of buzz about it.
 Now the real estate market is not so popular due to the crash of 2008.
 But prior to 2008, investing in real estate was just about the panacea of investing.
 You almost couldn't lose money and many people were making double-digit returns year over year.
 So at that time it was a no-brainer.